Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/01-image-int/05-page.md

 Therefore it is critical that you provide a detailed description, especially in the case where the image is necessary to understand the content of the page.

 - Poor: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`alt="Me getting help."`
-- Better: &nbsp;`alt="Justine receiving help from an instructor while at a computer."`
+- Better: &nbsp;`alt="Mary receiving help from an instructor while at a computer."`